GPT, But Backwards: Exactly Inverting Language Model Outputs: SODA Algorithm

-Here, we introduce the Sparse One-hot Discrete Adam (SODA) algorithm.
-SODA relies on the continuous relaxation in Equation \eqref{eq:relax} to search over the combinatorial space of possible inputs of length $n$.
-Furthermore, it optimises the auxiliary input variables $z_1,\dots,z_n$ via a modified version of Adam that omits the bias correction term but includes weight decay (see Section \ref{sec:background_gradient}).
-To speed up convergence to the final solution $x^*$, SODA periodically reinitializes the optimiser state.

-We show the full pseudocode of SODA in Algorithm \ref{alg:complex_algo}.
-At first, we initialise the auxiliary input variables to $Z_0=0$, which corresponds to maximally uninformative one-hot encodings $\hat{H}$, as all entries $\hat{h}_{ij}$ will have the same value.
-Then, in Line \ref{line_forward} we propagate the value of the current auxiliary inputs $Z_t$ through the whole language model $f$.
-In Line \ref{line_backward}, the gradient of the loss is backpropagated to the input.
-With it, we can apply a modified version of Adam (see Lines \ref{line_momentum}-\ref{line_decay}).
-Note that we omit the bias correction term (Equation \ref{eq:adam_bias}) but we include the weight decay (Equation \ref{eq:weight_decay}).
+\paragraph{Modified Adam (Lines 3--7).} We compute the loss over the predicted output $R$ and then backpropagate it to the input variables $ Z_{t-1}$ to get their gradients $g$ (Line \ref{line_backward}).
+With them, we can apply a modified version of Adam (Lines \ref{line_momentum}-\ref{line_decay}).
+Our implementation simply omits the correction term used to debias the algorithm from the zero initialisations of $m_t$ and $v_t$ (Equation \ref{eq:adam_bias}).
+To promote sparsity even further, we decay the input values towards zero in Line \ref{line_decay}.

-In our setup, gradient descent may take a very large -- or potentially infinite -- number of iterations to converge to a discrete one-hot encoding $\hat{H}\approx H$.
+\paragraph{Early Stopping (Lines 8--11).} In our setup, gradient descent may take a very large -- or infinite -- number of iterations to converge to a discrete one-hot encoding $\hat{H}\approx H$.
 For this reason, we perform an early convergence check.
 Specifically, we extract the highest scoring tokens from the current auxiliary variables $Z_t$, and compute their loss (Lines \ref{line_hardmax}-\ref{line_termination}).
-If $\Phi\approx0$ (up to numerical error), we terminate the search (Line \ref{line_return_1}).
+If $\Phi\approx0$, up to numerical error, we terminate the optimisation loop (Line \ref{line_return_1}).
+After the loop, we similarly discretize the input variables when returning the final solution $x^*$ (Line \ref{line_return_2}).